yosbelms/cor/README.md

 **The language of the Web**

 Client side code base is now bigger in order to provide the best user experience and balance between client and server sides.
 Becouse that, front-end code demmands arganization.
-Cor provides a compact syntax and features which leverages modern programming languages allowing applicaton scale development.
+Cor provides a compact syntax and features which leverages modern programming languages allowing application scale development.

 ## Installation